DiMarzioBian/Transformer-encoder/README.md

 # Transformer-encoder

-This is a toy PyTorch implementation for the NIPS'17 paper [Attention is all you need](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html)
+This is an unofficialtoy PyTorch implementation for the NIPS'17 paper [Attention is all you need](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html)

 This repo works on next-word prediction task, which is only for learning purposes.